 Geese Pest Control Milton Keynes, Bletchley & Newport Pagnell

-Geese were initially introduced to the UK as an ornamental attraction to parks and gardens and have now become established as a common resident bird in both suburban and rural habitats.
+Geese were initially introduced to the UK as an ornamental attraction to parks and gardens and became established as a common resident bird in suburban and rural habitats.
 They live in ponds, lakes, marshals and coastal flats.
-They are mostly non-migratory, moving only short distances between breeding.
-Geese leave up to 3 pounds of droppings each, per day so the mess they create can be very unsightly to the areas they inhabit.
+They are primarily non-migratory, moving only short distances between breeding.
+Geese leave up to 3 pounds of droppings each day, so the mess they create can be very unsightly to the areas they inhabit.

 The Problems Geese Cause